-Note: Similar to Active Backlinks, you can also consider Lost Backlinks while analyzing your competitors’ backlinks.
+Note: Similar to Active Backlinks, and you can also consider Lost Backlinks while analyzing your competitors’ backlinks.

 Rank Tracker tool lets you track the domain for your target keywords.
 This tool is mainly used when you want to check whether your link building is generating results or not.

 To use Rank Tracker, you will first have to create a project (refer to the “Setting Up Your Project” section at the top) for a website you want to track.